xnodeoncode/i45/README.md

 import { DataContext } from "i45";

 // Create an instance of the datacontext.
-// The default storage location is Cookie storage using a default table name. var dataContext = new DataContext();
+// The default storage location is local storage using a default table name. var dataContext = new DataContext();

 // Create an array of objects.
 This is a sample collection of books